After eight years of imprisonment, the Tiansheng Emperor releases his sixth son Ning Yi, Prince of Chu.

-In the last years of the Cheng dynasty, the Emperor was a tyrant and listened to corrupt advisers.
+In the last years of the Cheng dynasty, the Emperor was a tyrant and listened to corrupt ministers.
 Life became unbearable for ordinary citizens, and rebellions broke out everywhere.
-After several years of war, the Ning family emerged victorious, establishing a new dynasty called Tiansheng.
+After a difficult war, the Ning family emerged victorious, establishing a new dynasty called Tiansheng.

-The new Emperor sent two of his sons, sixth prince Ning Yi, who was still young, and eldest prince Ning Chuan, to eliminate remnants of the Cheng dynasty.
+The new Emperor sent two of his sons, sixth prince Ning Yi and eldest prince Ning Chuan, to eliminate remnants of the Cheng dynasty.

-Ning Yi hurries to see the Emperor to thank him.
-However, Ning Yi drank too much at dinner and throws up while waiting outside the Emperor’s chamber.
-Too drunk for conversation, he excuses himself, saying that he’ll thank the Emperor tomorrow.
+Even though it is late at night, Ning Yi hurries to see the Emperor to thank him.
+Unfortunately, he drank too much at dinner and throws up while waiting outside the Emperor’s chamber.
+Feeling ill, he excuses himself and will return tomorrow.

 The next morning at court, Ning Yi kneels outside in repentance until the Emperor summons him.
-The Emperor forgives Ning Yi’s crimes and offers to reward him for his effort in the epidemic.
-Ning Yi requests a prison guard because the guard is a good weaver, causing the ministers to laugh at him.
-The Emperor intends to send Ning Yi to Qingming Academy, but Xin Ziyan, who’s in charge of the school, rejects Ning Yi because his past actions indicate he isn’t trustworthy.
-Wanting to stay away from politics, Ning Yi begs the Emperor to let him live out his life as a weaver.
+The Emperor pardons Ning Yi and offers to reward him for his effort in the epidemic.
+Ning Yi asks for someone who is a good weaver, causing the ministers to laugh at him.
+The Emperor intends to send Ning Yi to Qingming Academy to help out, but Xin Ziyan, the headmaster, rejects Ning Yi because his past actions indicate he is not trustworthy.
+“I want to weave silk fabric for the rest of my life,” Ning Yi pleads with the Emperor.

-The Emperor looks for someone who can protect Ning Yi.
+The Emperor thinks about how to protect Ning Yi.
 Choosing the Qiu clan, he issues a marriage edict for Ning Yi and Qiu Yuluo, a daughter of Qiu Shangqi.

 In public, Ning Yi and Xin Ziyan act like enemies, but actually, they are working together.
-The two of them meet in secret, and Xin Ziyan congratulates Ning Yi on his new alliance with the Qiu clan.
-Ning Yi isn’t sure the marriage will happen though.
+Meeting in secret, Xin Ziyan congratulates Ning Yi on his new alliance with the Qiu clan.
+However, Ning Yi is certain the marriage will not happen.

-Naturally, Qiu Shangqi won’t want a prince who’s just been released from imprisonment for a son-in-law.
-If he supports Ning Yi, Qiu Shangqi becomes an enemy of the other princes and their groups, particularly Ning Chuan and his ardent supporter, the powerful Chang clan.
+Naturally, Qiu Shangqi does not want a convicted prince for a son-in-law.
+More importantly, supporting Ning Yi will make him an enemy of the other princes and their factions, particularly Ning Chuan and his ardent supporter, the powerful Chang clan.

 Ning Yi and Xin Ziyan reminisce about the past.
 Eight years ago, third prince Ning Qiao was the perfect candidate to become the next emperor.
 Unfortunately, he was framed for treason and killed.

 Ning Yi vows to destroy all the people involved in the murderous plot, even if it costs him his life.
-Xin Ziyan reminds Ning Yi not to talk about dying lightly.
-He promised Ning Qiao that he would assist Ning Yi to become the next emperor.
+Xin Ziyan does not like it when Ning Yi makes jokes about dying because he promised Ning Qiao that he would assist Ning Yi to become the next emperor.

-Xin Ziyan says that Ning Chuan, second prince Ning Sheng, and fifth prince Ning Yan seem to get along, but they’re waiting for a chance to strike.
+Ning Chuan, second prince Ning Sheng, and fifth prince Ning Yan seem to get along, but they are ambitious and waiting for a chance to strike.
 More importantly, Ning Chuan’s status as Crown Prince has become uncertain.
-Obviously, the Emperor released Ning Yi to set him up against Ning Chuan and the Chang clan.
-Since Ning Yi doesn’t have power or allies right now, the best option is to go with the flow.
+Obviously, the Emperor released Ning Yi to retaliate against Ning Chuan and the Chang clan.
+Since Ning Yi does not have power or allies right now, the best option is to go with the flow.

 After talking with Lady Qiu, Zhiwei’s mother feels conflicted.
 Should she let Zhiwei replace Yuluo and marry Ning Yi?
 This is a dangerous move, but sometimes, such a move is necessary to break a stalemate.
-Zhiwei can’t follow her mother’s logic and begs her mother to confide in her.
-“If you struggled to raise me so I can marry into wealth, why would you allow Teach Zong to teach me?
-I’m highly educated.
-How can you want me to shut myself up in a nobility’s household?” she asks.
+Zhiwei cannot follow her mother’s logic and begs her mother to confide in her.